-Montana Off-Highway Vehicle (OHV) owners pay the majority of costs for maintaining and enhancing Tails open to OHV recreation in Montana.
+Montana Off-Highway Vehicle (OHV) owners pay the majority of costs for maintaining and enhancing Trails open to OHV recreation in Montana.
 Thanks to requests by OHV owners, the 1987 session of the Montana legislature passed Montana’s first OHV registration law that requires all OHVs used on public lands to display a registration decal.
 County treasurers deposit moneys collected in a dedicated fund to be used solely for Montana’s OHV program!
-Funds transferred to this fund in FY 2013 totaled $82,221.

 The 1991 session of the Montana legislature responded to requests from the Montana Trail Vehicle Riders Association to return that portion of the state gas tax paid by OHV owners for use off-road.
 The OHV program annually receives 1/8th of 1% of the state gas tax solely for use in the OHV program.
-Funds to the OHV program in FY 2013 totaled $152,793.
+Please see the article in this issue about Representative Kerry White’s bill to increase this refund to the OHV program from 1/8 to 23/50 of 1%!

 The State Parks Division of Fish, Wildlife & Parks administers the majority of these funds with advice from a citizen’s advisory committee.
 OHV clubs and land managing agencies request grants for maintenance of existing OHV trails, safety and ethics education, noxious weed control, and trail steward projects.